11 Mardi Gras Traditions You Need to Know About (from King Cakes to Coconut Throwing)

 Rex is known as the King of Carnival, and he's been a Mardi Gras mascot since 1872 when a group of businessmen came up with the idea as a way to honor the visiting Grand Duke of Russia.
 Said businessmen formed the Krewe of Rex—a group responsible for many Mardi Gras traditions, including the notion of day parades.
 Suffice it to say, of all the parades that take place while the sun is shining, the Rex parade is a pretty big deal.

 9. Mardi Gras Colors

 Purple, green and gold have been the official hues of Mardi Gras since the first Rex parade in 1872.
 As for why they were chosen?
 The story is a little complicated.
-But the gist of it is that the founders of Rex figured that the King of Carnival should have a flag and—with some guidance from the rules on regal shades—purple, green and gold are the colors that they picked to represent justice, faith and power respectively.
+But basically, the founders of Rex figured that the King of Carnival should have a flag and—with some guidance from the rules on regal shades—purple, green and gold are the colors that they picked to represent justice, faith and power respectively.
 The most important thing to know, though, is that you will see these colors everywhere at Mardi Gras and you’ll get more beads if you sport them yourself.

 10. The Key to the City